MethodsAndPractices/vsteam/.docs/Add-VSTeamVariableGroup.md

 ### ProviderData

 The variable group ProviderData.
-This parameter is not available in TFS2017.
 This should be $null for Vsts types.

 ```yaml
 Type: Hashtable